linz/elevation/docs/tiff-specification.md

-# New Zealand Elevation TIFF Specification
+# New Zealand Elevation TIFF Specifications

+## LiDAR Capture Base Specification

+Toitū Te Whenua Land Information New Zealand publishes a [National Aerial LiDAR Base Specification](https://www.linz.govt.nz/products-services/data/types-linz-data/elevation-data/lidar-base-specification) which defines data quality requirements and some TIFF specifications that are also covered by the following data storage specification.

+These include:
+- GeoTIFFs with georeferencing information contained within each raster file.
+Our data processing workflows will also handle TFW World File sidecar file containing georeferencing information but this is not encouraged.
+-  Data provided in the NZTM2000 coordinate system and the NZVD2016 vertical datum.
+-  Void areas coded using "NODATA" value equal to -9999, identified in the appropriate location within the raster file header.

+Cloud-Optimised GeoTIFFs and the specific compressions used for storage are not part of the base specification, and are outputs of LINZ data processing workflows.

+## Elevation Data Storage Specification

 Applies to Digital Elevation Models, Digital Surface Models and Hillshades published in s3://nz-elevation after being processed by Toitū Te Whenua Land Information New Zealand.

 For data processing scripts, see [`linz/topo-imagery`](https://github.com/linz/topo-imagery).
 For workflow configuration, see [`linz/topo-workflows`](https://github.com/linz/topo-workflows).

-## File Format
+### File Format

 | Property | Value |
 |---|---|